 Shamara Bondaroff, SB SKIN

 Shamara Bondaroff has quickly become the go-to queen of microcurrent...but it's no surprise, really.
 Meeting Shamara for the first time is like meeting a friend you've known your whole life.
-Her warmth, energy, wicked sense of humor, knowledge, and overall love for what she does and who she treats is apparent within minutes of walking into her gorgeous space off of Union Square.
+Her warmth, energy, wicked sense of humor, knowledge, and overall love for what she does and who she treats is apparent within minutes of walking into her gorgeous new space in the Flatiron neighborhood of NYC.